 Additionally, some people have multiple health issues going on and they may be seeing different physicians or specialists.
 Sometimes this is necessary, however it can happen that the left hand may not know what the right hand is doing.
 Not only can this be detrimental to your health, it can also make things worse.
 A functional medicine provider is going to look at the big picture and help to fit all of the pieces of the puzzle together.

-Our providers, Dr. Scott, N.P.
-Elise Lewis, and N.P.
-Sue Miller will take time to meet with you and establish meaningful dialogue regarding your history, symptoms, current state of health and all of your concerns.
+At Leigh Ann Scott, M.D., our providers, will take time to meet with you and establish a meaningful dialogue regarding your history, symptoms, current state of health, and all of your concerns.
 This, combined with comprehensive lab testing, will provide you with the answers you need.
-We will explain your results in detail and establish treatment protocol as needed so that you can start healing and feeling better.
+We will explain your results in detail and establish treatment protocol as needed to start healing and feeling better.

-We offer compassionate and knowledgeable expertise and will work with you using proven, science-based technology in a caring environment.
+We offer compassionate and knowledgeable experts and will work with you using proven, science-based technology in a caring environment.

 Free Phone Consultation with Our New Patient Coordinator